 - Spritz the basket with oil.
 Place the onion rings in the airfryer making sure they don't touch for the best air flow and crisping.
 Spritz the tops with oil.
 Set the air fry (or air crisp) temp to 360℉/180℃ and the time for 7 minutes.
 You don't need to flip.

-- Place the air fried onion rings on a cooling rack to prevent steaming which causes them to get soft.
+- Place the air fried onion rings on a (affiliate link)cooling rack to prevent steaming which causes them to get soft.

 - Repeat for the remaining onion rings.
 Serve & Enjoy!

 ABOUT THE RECIPE AUTHOR, LOUISE LONG

 Louise is a full-time recipe creator and food blogger @ The Salted Pepper.
 She has over 30 years of experience with cooking and recipe development.
 She owned a restaurant for several years and was a full-time RN until retiring to blog full-time.

 She published her first cookbook in the Fall of 2018 and is very interested in writing several more.